 - Using any electronic communication device (texting, cell phones, social networks, etc.) to insult, threaten, or post untrue information or embarrassing photos about another student

-Students at Solana Santa Fe will do the following things to prevent bullying:
+Students at Our School will do the following things to prevent bullying:

 - Treat everyone with respect and kindness